vinaya-class/vinaya-class.github.io/src/01-killing-and-harming.md

 Mercy killing by the owner, or euthanasia practices by vets fulfil effort.
 Having a pet means responsibility.

 Acting in doubt, going ahead anyway is dukkaṭa.
 Such as when the bhikkhu thinks that cleaning an item may or may not kill living beings.
-Trying carefully not to kill insects while cleaning is not an offence.
+Trying carefully not to kill insects while cleaning is not an offense.

 **Perception** is a factor.
 Stepping on a twig with the intention to crush a snake is dukkaṭa.